munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 Nanami is a normal bot, which means she has 50 skill point.
 She is 50% accurate when firing.
 Her reaction time is 0.4 seconds and she can detect footsteps.
 She holds her fire for 0.7 seconds before attacking.

-Her co-op level is set to 100 (High) points and bravery level is set to 85 (Good) points, which means he will almost always follow player's command and stick together with teammates.
+Her co-op level is set to 100 (High) points and bravery level is set to 85 (Good) points, which means she will almost always follow player's command and stick together with teammates.
 She will not retreat if she spots a few enemies.
 She only retreats after facing a large group of enemies.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camping at a bombsite.

 She uses Shotgun template, which means her top priority weapon is Leone YG1265 Auto Shotgun.